avishek1991/Gallery/README.md

-# dummy This is botstrap 4 responsive image's gallery
+#Gallery This is botstrap 4 responsive image's gallery